umeshchounde/CloudProjectITCS6190/index.md

-## 1.Title: Human Activity Recognition using Smartphone and Smartwatch Sensor Data
+# 1.Title: Human Activity Recognition using Smartphone and Smartwatch Sensor Data

-2.Project Group:
+## 2.Project Group:

-Umesh Chounde	801075505
+Umesh Chounde

-Jitesh Golatkar	801073392
+Jitesh Golatkar

+## 4. Project Motivation

-4.Today there are billions of people carrying smart devices such as smartphones, fitness gadgets, smartwatches.
+Today there are billions of people carrying smart devices such as smartphones, fitness gadgets, smartwatches.
 These sensor-rich gadgets generates larger amount of data that can be utilized using machine learning techniques and big data techniques for mining and deriving meaningful insights about human activity.
 Some of the common applications that are widely used are fitness trackers, and personal assistant systems for dissabled people.
+We personally used such devices for tracking the activities.
+We felt that it would be interesting to know how it classify activities and we decided to implement the classification algorithm we studied in this course.

+## 3. Dataset Information
-3.In this project we are using such large dataset and process it using distributed computing frameworks like Spark.
+In this project we are using such large dataset and process it using distributed computing frameworks like Spark.
 We are using couple of the classification algorithms in machine learning to recognise human activity like walking, jogging etc.

 5.WISDM dataset consist of raw accelerometer and gyroscope data collected from smartphones and smartwatches.
 This data is collected from 51 individuals who were assigned to execute 18 different tasks for 3 minutes.
 Each individual was had smartwatch and smartphone placed on them.
 There are total 15630426 instances consisting of 6 attributes (subject_id, activity, timestamp, x-reading, y-reading, z-reading).
 This is a labelled dataset, thus is suitable for classification tasks.